 Understanding the reporting requirements faced by pilots arrested for a DUI and the FAA process is crucial for those confronting potential suspension or revocation of their FAA medical certificate.
 This period is filled with uncertainty, fear, and many unknowns.

 This page covers critical aspects of reporting a DUI arrest to the FAA, including the requirements outlined in Federal Aviation Regulations and the necessary steps for submitting a notification letter.
-We delve into the implications of a motor vehicle action, the role of the aviation medical examiner, and what pilots need to disclose on their airman medical application.
-Understanding these reporting requirements and the potential consequences of alcohol or drug-related convictions is vital for ensuring compliance..
-If you’re dealing with a DUI/DWI, and plan to renew your airman medical certificate, this information will highlight key steps the airman needs to consider.
-The sooner you contact an attorney for a consultation, gives everyone more time to plan ahead for eventual FAA response.
+We’ll take a look at the implications of a motor vehicle action, the role of the aviation medical examiner, and what pilots need to disclose on their airman medical application.
+Understanding these reporting requirements and the potential consequences of alcohol or drug-related convictions is vital for ensuring compliance.
+If you’re dealing with a DUI/DWI, this information will highlight key steps the airman needs to consider.
+The sooner you contact an attorney for a consultation, the better you are able to plan ahead for eventual FAA response as a result of the DUI/DWI.

 Report a DUI to the FAA